Port Discovery (Tokyo DisneySea)

 Port Discovery is a "port-of-call" (themed land) at Tokyo DisneySea in the Tokyo Disney Resort.
 It represents a "marina of the future".

+On April 28, 2025, the Oriental Land Company announced that Aquatopia will be closing and replaced with new attractions and more in the section of Port Discovery at Tokyo DisneySea.

 Theming

-Port Discovery is themed after a fictional 1940s scientific research centre.
+Port Discovery is themed to a retrofuturistic research station inspired by the world of science fiction novels and films from the early 20th century.

 The area is home to two fictional societies, 'Center for Weather Control,' and later the 'Marine Life Institute' from Pixar's Finding Dory.